 Assessment DetailThe ACCTING 7025OL (Accounting Essentials for Decision Makers M) is offered in an online platform.
 This course will have the following assessments:

-I. Three tests
+I. Four tests

 II.
 Three case studies

 Three case study assignments will be provided to the students.
 Each case study will require students analyse a case or financial statement to answer a set of questions.
 Case study 1 and 2 are required to be complete in a group of 4 students.
 The groups will be formed by the MyUni system and there will be a discussion forum for each group.
 The case study 3 will be done individually.
-The three case studies will be spread over the semester.
+The three case studies will be spread over the 12 weeks of the semester.
 Each case study will cover a specific set of chapters and relevant materials.
 The time and scope of the case studies will be notified at MyUni at the first week of the semester.